mvakde/mvakde.github.io/blog/new-pareto-frontier-arc-agi.md

 <!-- {Sneak peak: Before/after} -->
 ## First, some bragging
 1) This draws a **completely new Pareto frontier** on public eval of ARC-AGI-1.
-The cost is so low, its literally off the charts.
-This is both training and inference costs together btw.
+The cost is so low, its literally off the chart.
+This is both training and inference costs together btw,

 No other model comes close in terms of training cost or speed.
 It is also unmatched in performance per training parameters at 28% accuracy in 28M.
 <!-- (Yes this also beats TRM/HRM, in fact by 14x - see below) -->